HomePersonal Finance7 Common Mistakes to Avoid for Better Financial Health

 6. No Emergency Fund

 Failing to save money for emergencies can lead to disasters when you need money.
 Lack of funds for emergencies can lead to financial burdens and stress.
 Sudden expenses, such as medical bills, job loss, or car repairs, don’t give you time to adjust your budget.
-In fact, Bankrate’s July 2021 Emergency Savings Survey found that more than half of Americans have less than three months’ worth of expenses covered in an emergency fund.
+Bankrate’s July 2021 Emergency Savings Survey found that more than half of Americans have less than three months’ worth of expenses covered in an emergency fund.
 So, having an emergency fund in place to tackle life’s surprises is important, as it can save you from accumulating debt.

 Start your emergency fund with a small goal and gradually build your way up.
 Make regular contributions to the fund and avoid missing payments.
 To ensure there are no missed payments, automate your savings so that a certain amount of money is transferred to the emergency fund each month.